Comparative planetary science: Clouds and haze layers

 From Earth, a planetwide cloud layer is the dominant feature of Venus in the visible spectrum; this is also true of Titan.
 Venus' cloud layer is composed of sulfur dioxide particles, while Titan's is a mixture of organics.

 The gas giant planets display clouds or belts of various compositions, including ammonia and methane.

 Circulation and winds

-Venus and Titan, and to a lesser extent Earth, are superrotators- the atmosphere turns about the planet faster than the surface beneath.
+Venus and Titan, and to a lesser extent Earth, are super-rotators: the atmosphere turns about the planet faster than the surface beneath.
 While these atmospheres share physical processes, they exhibit diverse characteristics.

 Hadley cells, first postulated and confirmed on Earth, are seen in different forms in other atmospheres.
 Earth has Hadley cells north and south of its equator, leading to additional cells by latitude.
 Mars' Hadley circulation is offset from its equator.
 Titan, a far smaller body, likely has one enormous cell, flipping polarity from northerly to southerly with its seasons.

 The bands of Jupiter are thought to be numerous Hadley-like cells by latitude.